plast-lab/doop/documentation.md

 ### The classes of the Core API {#design.api}
 The core API is contained in the doop Groovy package and contains the following classes.

-#### doop.AnalysisFactory
+#### doop.core.AnalysisFactory
 A Factory for creating analyses.
 The class provides the following public method:

     newAnalysis(String name, List<String> jars, Map<String, AnalysisOption> options)

-which creates a new `doop.Analysis` object.
+which creates a new `doop.core.Analysis` object.
 The method checks and verifies that all provided information (name of the analysis, jar files and options) is correct, throwing an exception in case of error.
 The checks performed are based on the doop run script and are implemented using private or protected methods.

-This class is extended by `doop.CommandLineAnalysisFactory` and `doop.web.WebFormAnalysisFactory` to support creating `doop.Analysis` objects from the CLI and the WebUI/REST API respectively.
+This class is extended by `doop.CommandLineAnalysisFactory` and `doop.web.WebFormAnalysisFactory` to support creating `doop.core.Analysis` objects from the CLI and the WebUI/REST API respectively.

-#### doop.Analysis
+#### doop.core.Analysis
 An object that holds both:

 1. the analysis options and inputs